 While there are many other actions to take, you get the idea.
 Genuine communication like this creates respect and trust.
 It also builds positive working relationships and a higher performing team.
 However, it’s seems to be rare.
 Why not do these every day seamlessly in the midst of the whirlwind of work?
 This isn’t an assignment.
 These kinds of actions are more than management, it’s leadership.

-By the way, do you want to increase results by coaching better?
+Also, do you want to increase results by coaching better?
 If so, check out this complimentary resource: Coaching for Results.